hp71b/jpcrom/README.md

 published in JPC and are available in the [archive](http://www.jeffcalc.hp41.eu/divers/index.html#jpc).
 So we think nothing prevents their diffusion in this repository.
-If an author doesn't wish his source files be republished, he just need to ask us for their withdrawal.
+If an author doesn't wish his source files be republished, he just needs to ask us to pull the files.

 Additional informations